kamych1916/Task-for-University/readme.md

-# **Task for University - Basketball Match**
+# Task for University - Basketball Match

+Mataruev Ilya
-people who perform the task: Mataruev Ilya & Rakhimov Kamol
+Rakhimov Kamol

+We are using Flask (web-framework) on back-end and Vue/Vuetify in front-end.

+Database is Peewee (ORM)

-Task in process..
+# In process..